brandonw504/ign-app/README.md

 Brandon Wong

-## How many Voltorbs does it take to power Jubilife City?
+## How many Voltorbs does it take to power Jubilife Village/City?

 It's difficult to know exactly how much energy a Voltorb produces.
 In this picture, the Voltorb is glowing and likely produces a similar amount of light to a floodlight, sort of like what's present in football stadiums.